amcgladd/angular-food-truck/README.md

 As an admin, I want to approve a private event request and add event to admin-only list.

+As an admit, I want to sort event list by All, public events, or private events.

 As a unknown user, I want to be able to specify my role either patron or admin.

 ## Planned Component map